ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Pre-Conditions ## {#sec-protocol-overview-pre-conditions}

-Using Group OSCORE and this profile requires that both the Client and the Resource Servers have previously joined the same OSCORE group.
+Using Group OSCORE and this profile requires that both the client and the resource servers have previously joined the same OSCORE group.
 This especially includes the derivation of the Group OSCORE Security Context and the assignment of unique Sender IDs to use in the group.
 Nodes can join the OSCORE group through the respective Group Manager by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}, which is also based on ACE.

-After the Client and Resource Servers have joined the group, this profile provides access control for accessing resources on those Resource Servers, by securely communicating with Group OSCORE.
+After the client and resource servers have joined the group, this profile provides access control for accessing resources on those resource servers, by securely communicating with Group OSCORE.

-As a pre-requisite for this profile, the Client has to have successfully joined the OSCORE group where also the Resource Servers (RSs) are members.
-Depending on the limited information initially available, the Client may have to first discover the exact OSCORE group used by the RSs for the resources of interest, e.g., by using the approach defined in {{I-D.tiloca-core-oscore-discovery}}.
+As a pre-requisite for this profile, the client has to have successfully joined the OSCORE group where also the resource servers (RSs) are members.
+Depending on the limited information initially available, the client may have to first discover the exact OSCORE group used by the RSs for the resources of interest, e.g., by using the approach defined in {{I-D.tiloca-core-oscore-discovery}}.

 ## Access Token Retrieval ## {#sec-protocol-overview-token-retrieval}

-This profile requires that the Client retrieves an Access Token from the AS for the resource(s) that it wants to access at the RS(s), by using the /token endpoint as specified in {{Section 5.8 of RFC9200}}.
+This profile requires that the client retrieves an Access Token from the AS for the resource(s) that it wants to access at the RS(s), by using the /token endpoint as specified in {{Section 5.8 of RFC9200}}.

 In general, different RSs can be associated with different ASs, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relations, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
-In such a case, the Client can request a single Access Token intended for the group-audience, hence to all the RSs included therein.
+In such a case, the client can request a single Access Token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

-In the Access Token Request to the AS, the Client MUST include the Group Identifier of the OSCORE group and its own Sender ID in that group.
+In the Access Token Request to the AS, the client MUST include the Group Identifier of the OSCORE group and its own Sender ID in that group.
 The AS MUST specify these pieces of information in the Access Token.

-Furthermore, in the Access Token Request to the AS, the Client MUST also include: its own authentication credential used in the OSCORE group; and a proof-of-possession (PoP) evidence to prove possession of the corresponding private key.
-The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the Client and the AS.
-The AS MUST include also the authentication credential specified by the Client in the Access Token.
+Furthermore, in the Access Token Request to the AS, the client MUST also include: its own authentication credential used in the OSCORE group; and a proof-of-possession (PoP) evidence to prove possession of the corresponding private key.
+The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
+The AS MUST include also the authentication credential specified by the client in the Access Token.

 The Access Token Request and Response MUST be confidentiality-protected and ensure authenticity.
-In this profile, it is RECOMMENDED to use OSCORE {{RFC8613}} between the Client and the AS, to reduce the number of libraries the client has to support.
+In this profile, it is RECOMMENDED to use OSCORE {{RFC8613}} between the client and the AS, to reduce the number of libraries the client has to support.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 ## Access Token Uploading ## {#sec-protocol-overview-token-posting}

-After having retrieved the Access Token from the AS, the Client uploads the Access Token to the RS, by sending a POST request to the /authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
+After having retrieved the Access Token from the AS, the client uploads the Access Token to the RS, by sending a POST request to the /authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication that C has with the /authz-info endpoint is not protected.

 If the Access Token is valid, the RS replies to the POST request with a 2.01 (Created) response.
 Also, the RS associates the received Access Token with the Group OSCORE Security Context identified by the Group Identifier specified in the Access Token, following {{Section 3.2 of RFC8613}}.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients.

-Finally, the RS stores the association between i) the authorization information from the Access Token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the Client in that group.
+Finally, the RS stores the association between i) the authorization information from the Access Token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group.
 This binds the Access Token to the Group OSCORE Security Context of the OSCORE group.

-Finally, when the Client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the Client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the Access Token.
-This occurs when verifying a request protected with Group OSCORE, since the request includes the Client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).
+Finally, when the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the Access Token.
+This occurs when verifying a request protected with Group OSCORE, since the request includes the client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).

 The above has considered an Access Token intended for a single RS.
 However, as discussed in {{sec-protocol-overview-token-retrieval}}, an Access Token can be intended for a group-audience including multiple RSs in the OSCORE group.
-In such a case, the Client could efficiently upload the Access Token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.
+In such a case, the client could efficiently upload the Access Token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.

 ## Secure Communication ## {#sec-protocol-overview-communication}

-The Client can send a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
+The client can send a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
 This can be a unicast request targeting the RS, or a one-to-many group request (e.g., over IP multicast) targeting the OSCORE group where the RS is also a member.
-To this end, the Client uses the Group OSCORE Security Context already established upon joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
-The RS may send a response back to the Client, protecting it by means of the same Group OSCORE Security Context.
+To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+The RS may send a response back to the client, protecting it by means of the same Group OSCORE Security Context.

 # Client-AS Communication # {#sec-c-as-comm}

-This section details the Access Token POST Request that the Client sends to the /token endpoint of the AS, as well as the related Access Token Response.
+This section details the Access Token POST Request that the client sends to the /token endpoint of the AS, as well as the related Access Token Response.

-The Access Token MUST be bound to the public key of the Client as proof-of-possession key (pop-key), which is included in the Client's authentication credential specified in the 'cnf' claim of the Access Token.
+The Access Token MUST be bound to the public key of the client as proof-of-possession key (pop-key), which is included in the client's authentication credential specified in the 'cnf' claim of the Access Token.

 ## C-to-AS: POST to Token Endpoint ## {#sec-c-as-token-endpoint}

 The Client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.
-The Client MUST send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality.
+The client MUST send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality.

 The POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.

 * 'context_id', defined in {{context_id}} of this document.
-This parameter specifies the Group Identifier (GID), i.e., the ID Context of an OSCORE group that includes as members both the Client and the RS(s) in the audience for which the Access Token is asked to be issued.
-In particular, the Client wishes to communicate with the RS(s) in that audience using the Group OSCORE Security Context associated with that OSCORE group.
+This parameter specifies the Group Identifier (GID), i.e., the ID Context of an OSCORE group that includes as members both the client and the RS(s) in the audience for which the Access Token is asked to be issued.
+In particular, the client wishes to communicate with the RS(s) in that audience using the Group OSCORE Security Context associated with that OSCORE group.

 * 'salt_input', defined in {{salt_input}} of this document.
-This parameter includes the Sender ID that the Client has in the OSCORE group whose GID is specified in the 'context_id' parameter above.
+This parameter includes the Sender ID that the client has in the OSCORE group whose GID is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
-This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential that the Client uses in the OSCORE group.
+This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the pop-key bound to the Access Token.

    At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.